exercism/csharp/exercises/concept/developer-privileges/.docs/introduction.md

 IList<Person> people = new List<Person>{ new Person(), new Person{Name="Joe Shmo"}};
 ```

-Dictionaries use the following syntax:
+Dictinaries use the following syntax:

 ```csharp
 IDictionary<int, string> numbers = new Dictionary<int, string>{ [0] = "zero", [1] = "one"...};